agmcarthur/Biochem-3BP3/Lab_9_RNASeq/README.md

 **Ignore the *(no feature)* results, as these are not mapped to genes**.
 Record the results identifiers in the the *Sample Tracking.xlsx* spreadsheet.

 **Question #5.
-Examine the results of htseq-count and then using *Filter*, determine how many assembled transcripts were found in the Cadmium and Control collections (give the range covered by the three replicates).** (1 point)
+Examine the results of htseq-count and then using *Filter*, determine how many assembled transcripts were found in the Cadmium and Control collections (give the range covered by the three replicates).**

 <a name="dge"></a>
 ## Differential Gene Expression Analysis